Recursive-algebraic solution of the closed string tachyon vacuum equation: The seam-graded algebra

 With all $15$ states included at level $(0{+}2{+}4),$ the coupling graph becomes richly connected.
 Ghost number conservation and Wick contraction rules allow $73$ independent nonzero cubic vertex components (after accounting for the permutation symmetry of the vertex).
-Of the $15$ states, $12$ participate in at least one mutual coupling --- only three states (one of which is the state $f_2,$ whose vertex computation encounters a numerical instability at the symmetric point) remain effectively decoupled.
-The tachyon equation is now sourced by $19$ distinct vertex entries, ranging from the dominant $V^{T,T,T} \simeq 6.17\times 10^{8}$ down to tiny pure-level-$4$ contributions such as $V^{T,f_1,f_1} \simeq -3.14\times 10^{-2}.$ Level-$2$ feedback vertices like $V^{T,S_1,S_1} \simeq 2.59\times 10^{4}$ and cross-level couplings like $V^{T,D_+,g_1} \simeq 1.17\times 10^{2}$ (which mixes a level-$2$ and a level-$4$ state as sources for the tachyon) knit the system together across oscillator levels.
+Of the $15$ states, $14$ participate in at least one mutual coupling --- only one state ($f_{2,\mathrm{odd}}$ in the computation-file basis, vertex-inert at the symmetric point) remains decoupled.
+The tachyon equation is now sourced by $19$ distinct vertex entries, ranging from the dominant $V^{T,T,T} \simeq 6.17\times 10^{8}$ down to level-$4$ self-couplings of order $10^{-2}.$ Level-$2$ feedback vertices like $V^{T,S_1,S_1} \simeq 2.59\times 10^{4}$ and cross-level couplings like $V^{T,D_+,g_1} \simeq 1.17\times 10^{2}$ (which mixes a level-$2$ and a level-$4$ state as sources for the tachyon) knit the system together across oscillator levels.